barryclark/jekyll-now/_posts/2017-12-31-Bike-Accidents-in-DC.md

 Seeing as I previously wrote about one of my favorite past times - [Whisky](https://gwarrenn.github.io/whisky/) - I figured I would explore one of my least favorite things next: bike accidents.

 Thanks to the [DC Government's OpenData Portal](http://opendata.dc.gov/), we can explore the frequency bike accidents and attempt to answer a few questions about bike accidents.
-The DC Department of Transporation maintains a log of all reported (an important caveat to the data) traffic accidents since August 2015, as well as some helpful metadata, such as the age of all parties involved.
-I downloaded the data and filtered the dataset to any accident over the past three years that involved at least one bicylist.
+The DC Department of Transportation maintains a log of all reported (an important caveat to the data) traffic accidents since August 2015, as well as some helpful metadata, such as the age of all parties involved.
+I downloaded the data and filtered the data set to any accident over the past three years that involved at least one bicyclist.
 I also pulled in some other data provided by DC DataPortal, including road and bike lane data, as well as weather data from the National Weather Service.

-An important note to preface this project: the accident data gives us a sense of where/when accidents happen in the district, but it's difficult to disentagle accidents and overall ridership patterns.
+An important note to preface this project: the accident data gives us a sense of where/when accidents happen in the district, but it's difficult to disentangle accidents and overall ridership patterns.
 I may say something like "X street is the most dangerous because it has Y number of accidents."
 This may make it seem like there is something structurally wrong with or dangerous about the street, when in reality it may simply be that road is one of the more popular routes and actually has a proportionally lower number of accidents compared to other streets.
 However, we can use this accident data as a way to not only find where/when accidents happen, but also establish patterns of ridership in DC.
 As far as I can tell there is a dearth of data out there that tracks ridership patterns and demographics.
 Consider this an unfortunate survey of bicyclists in DC with a very specific selection bias.

 Getting Started
 ---------------